warmana/cloudant-docs-fork/source/includes/api/_database.md

 For more information about modifying database configuration in a dedicated database environment, please contact Cloudant support.

-<aside class="warning">It is not possible to modify the configuration used for databases on multi-tenant clusters.</aside>
+<aside class="warning" role="complementary" aria-label="noconfigmod">It is not possible to modify the configuration used for databases on multi-tenant clusters.</aside>

 #### Response